fxpio/fxp-security-bundle/Resources/doc/sharing.md

 > **Note:**
 >
-> You will find the values and their descriptions in the class `Sonatra\Component\Security\SharingVisibilities`.
+> You will find the values and their descriptions in the class `Fxp\Component\Security\SharingVisibilities`.

 ## Create the sharing entry